Adam Bress, PharmD, MS

 Dr. Bress is a cardiovascular clinical pharmacist and population scientist whose research is focused on the prevention and treatment of cardiovascular disease.
 He is particularly interested in genetic ancestry and racial/ethnic differences in antihypertensive medication responses and population-level impact and generalizability of intensive blood pressure treatment.
 His research uses pharmacoepidemiology (drug effects in populations) and pharmacogenetics (genetic causes of variable drug effects) and aims to understand the complex issues surrounding race/ethnicity, genetic ancestry, and racial/ethnic differences in medication responses and outcomes.
 He is particularly interested in how genetic ancestry can be used to learn more about the multi-factorial causes of racial/ethnic differences in medication responses and health outcomes.
 After coming to the Universtiy of Utah, he received an NIH career development award investigating genetic and environmental causes of racial/ethnic differences in blood pressure medication responses and cardiovascular disease events.

-Dr. Bress's research has been covered in TIME Magazine, The New York Times, and CBS radio and has produced a recommended article by F1000 prime.
+His research has been published in Circulation and the Journal of the American College of Cardiology and has been covered in TIME Magazine, The New York Times, and CBS radio and has produced two recommended articles by F1000 Prime.

 Dr. Bress has received peer-reviewed extramural research support as Principal Investigator (PI) from the National Institutes of Health (NIH) specifically from the National Heart, Lung, and Blood Institute (NHLBI).
 He is currently PI of a five-year K01 award which is determining the association between genetic ancestry, including individual genetic variants, with blood pressure control, antihypertensive medication responses, and cardiovascular disease outcomes in African Americans.
 This project will identify genetic factors that may account for observed racial differences in antihypertensive medication response, potentially identify new approaches for optimizing antihypertensive medication prescribing and thereby improve blood pressure control rates in African Americans.
 His mentors and scientific advisors for this award are Lynn Jorde (human genetics), Rachel Hess (health services research), Rick Kittles (genetic ancestry and health disparities), Donna Arnett (pharmacogenetics), Paul Muntner (hypertension epidemiology), and Tom Greene (biostatistics).